electronstudio/godot_high_scores_tutorial/docs/tutorial.md

       $icon.position.y = Globals.score * 5
 ```

 You don't need to type all that, you only need to make 4 edits.
-That's the complete file you should have after your changes.
+But that's the complete file you should have after your changes.

 5. Let's see if we can access the score from the gameover screen now.
 Go to the *gameover.tscn* scene.
 Right click on the root node and
 *attach script*.
+Press *create*.
 Edit the script so that the ready function looks like this:

 ```gdscript
 func _ready():